OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 gradle assemble
 gradle dependencyCheckAnalyze --info
 ```
 The report will be in `build/reports` unless otherwise configured.
-Use the report in order to analyse the vulnerabilities found. <#TODO: move to remediation> If the library containing the vulnerability is not part of the production app, then check what the implications can be given the build pipeline of the applciation.
-If the library containing the vulnerability is part of the production app, then check whether there is a fix availiable or an alternative given the severity and nature of the vulnerability.
+Use the report in order to analyse the vulnerabilities found.
+See remediation on what to do given the vulnerabilities found with the libraries.

 Please be advised that the plugin requires to download a vulnerability feed.
 Consult the documentation in case issues arise with the plugin.